 The University has suspended requirements for students to provide evidence for reasons for absences so please do not attend medical clinics for medical notes or Commissioners for Oaths for statutory declarations.
 Please let your instructor know immediately if you are ill and cannot meet the deadlines specified.

 5. Scheduled Out-of-Class Activities:

-The following out of class activities are scheduled for this course.
+There are no scheduled out of class activities for this course.